Beam model of Doppler backscattering

-In spherical tokamaks, the magnetic pitch angle is large (up to 35$^{\circ}$, compared to 15$^{\circ}$ in standard tokamaks like JET) and it varies both spatially and temporally.
+In spherical tokamaks, the magnetic pitch angle is large (up to $35^{\circ}$ \cite{Hillesheim:DBS_MAST:2015}, compared to $\sim 10^{\circ}$ in conventional tokamaks like JET \cite{Coelho:Pitch:2009} and KSTAR \cite{Ko:Pitch:2016}) and it varies both spatially and temporally.
 Consequently, the DBS probe beam and the magnetic field are not normal to each other in general.
 This misalignment decreases the backscattered signal, making interpretation of the signal complicated (Figure \ref{fig:DBS_mismatch}): a decrease in the signal's magnitude could be due to a decrease in the fluctuations or an increase in the mismatch angle, defined to be $\sin \theta_{m} = \hat{\mathbf{K}} \cdot \hat{\mathbf{b}}$.
-Here $\hat{\mathbf{b}}$ and $\hat{\mathbf{K}}$ are the unit vectors of the external magnetic field $B$ and the probe beam's wavevector, respectively.
+Here $\hat{\mathbf{b}}$ and $\hat{\mathbf{K}}$ are the unit vectors along the external magnetic field $\mathbf{B}$ and the probe beam's wavevector $\mathbf{K}$, respectively.

-The misalignment can be empirically optimised with 2D beam steering \cite{Hillesheim:DBS_MAST:2015}.
+The misalignment can be empirically optimised with 2D beam steering \cite{Hillesheim:DBS_MAST:2015, Damba:mismatch:2021}.
 However, such empirical optimisation is ungainly and expensive, requiring several repeated shots for every measurement.
-Consequently, a quantitative understanding of the effect of the mismatch angle on the DBS signal would make practical the characterisation with DBS of plasmas in spherical tokamaks.
+Consequently, a quantitative understanding of the effect of the mismatch angle on the DBS signal would make practical the characterisation of spherical-tokamak plasmas with DBS.